 Employers must be generally mindful of the use of marijuana to treat an illness or condition.
 In light of human rights legislation, employee medical users may be allowed to work while using marijuana.
 Both federal and provincial human rights legislation requires employers to accommodate employees with disabilities to the point of undue hardship.
 The spectrum of accommodation expected will depend on a number of factors, including financial ability to accommodate, type of work performed, and the impact of marijuana use on the essential duties of the position.
 Employee accommodations should be established on a case by case basis and it is important to seek medical proof of prescription and also sufficient medical indication that the employee actually has to ingest marijuana during working hours, if that is the case, together with information regarding the method and regularity of usage relating to an employee’s prescription.

 Employers must of course also balance accommodations with their obligations under provincial occupational health and safety laws when determining what adjustments are appropriate.

 Employers should also be aware that they may be required to cover benefits claims for employees with medical cannabis prescriptions.

 Employers need to review and update existing policies to reflect the rapidly changing federal and provincial rules.
 Setting sensible workplace policies and guidelines in advance of the legalization date will help to ease the transition.

 A careful policy review and update should:

-- keep safety concerns front and centre in creating new policies and addressing accommodations concerns;
+- keep safety concerns front and centre in creating new policies and addressing accommodations;

 - clearly delineate between medical and recreational use, and ensure each is addressed with specificity; and

-- communicate changes to employees in a straightforward manner ahead government’s July deadline.
+- communicate changes to employees in a straightforward manner ahead of the government’s July deadline.